AustralianAntarcticDivision/any-r-question/README.md

 At MEASO 2018 we had an [discussion about modern R](https://australianantarcticdivision.github.io/R-MEASO18/#3), and initiatives to build a Southern Ocean / Antarctic branch within ROpenSci.

+# Our Aims:

+1. To grow the community of Antarctic and Southern Ocean R users
+2. Increase awareness of available datasets and packages
+3. Develop confidence and expertise of R users, particularly amongst early career researchers

 # Related resources:

 ROpenSci: R for reproducible science, open data & software, a global initiative to build